tlswg/tls13-spec/draft-ietf-tls-tls13.md

   into a fixed-length hash.
 It is computationally hard to reverse the transformation or to find collisions.
 MD5 and SHA are examples of one-way hash functions.

-RC4
-: A stream cipher invented by Ron Rivest.
-A compatible cipher is described in {{SCH}}.

 RSA
 : A very widely used public key algorithm that can be used for